 How the Adelaide Oval Roof Climb Works

-Once everyone in the group is looking like they have just jumped out of a Mario Bros game, it’s time for the group to make their way to the roof!
+Once everyone in the group looks like they have just jumped out of a Mario Bros. game, it’s time for the group to make their way to the roof!

 Once back at the Roof Climb shop, you will remove the kit, pick up your things from the locker and then have a chance to look at and purchase (if not included in your package) the photos taken during your climb.